jnozzi/cocoadev.com/markdown/CocoaApplicationsMostWanted.md

 ***2004.10.07: Particle Swarm Optimization (PSO) GUI** -- I have an open source Java version of the basic PSO algorithm available on my web site that I always wanted to add a GUI to but haven't found the time for (click on my name, below, for a link to an introductory article about PSO).
 PSO has a lot of parameters controlling its behavior which would be nice to be able to set via a GUI.
 More important, though, would be the ability to create or adjust the "test code" (what's called the "fitness algorithm") via the GUI (which would involve being able to compile or interpret and then run code from the GUI).
 More interesting would be a graphic rendering of the swarm in action (not hard to do for simple problems but much tougher to do well when there are more than 3 unknowns in the problem being solved).

 This would probably work as a freeware (or possibly shareware) product.
-If you're smart enough, though,  to get it bundled with some kind of *problem solver* that PSO works well for, it could be worth considerably more. --General/PaulPomeroy
+If you're smart enough, though,  to get it bundled with some kind of *problem solver* that PSO works well for, it could be worth considerably more. --PaulPomeroy
 ----
 **Way Cool: 1, Yawn: 0**